 It’s no secret that one of the most challenging initiatives for organizations today is to retain qualified talent.
 I’m not going to go into the reasons why this phenomenon is occurring.
 If I did so, this blog would turn into a dissertation.

-Rather, I will speak about one powerful strategy organizations can consider to potentially decrease the proverbial “stop the bleeding” in employee turnover.
+Rather, I will speak about one powerful strategy organizations can consider to potentially decrease the proverbial “stop the bleeding” in employee turnover — a positive workplace relationship between manager and worker.
 I understand there are many reasons why people leave organizations, and many innovative strategies are being tried and tested to retain qualified employees.
 If I had the magic pill for organizations to keep all their top talent, I’d be writing this blog from the beaches of the Cayman Islands instead of Pittsburgh, PA.

 My goal in this short blog is to provide you with an easily implementable, low-cost, and highly effective means of increasing the retention of your top talent.
 I’ve coined this strategy “The Power of Connection.”
-After you read and understand this basic but powerful strategy, you will realize that the simplicity of this concept is, for some baffling reason, overlooked all too often in organizations.
+After you read and understand the impact of building relationships in the workplace, you will realize that the simplicity of this concept is, for some baffling reason, overlooked all too often in organizations.

 The process of building a connection with employees is nothing more than prioritizing interactions, increasing emotional intelligence, and having effective communications.
-It is the sincere desire of leaders to get to know employees—their aspirations, wants, desires, and the challenges they face in life.
+It is a strong trait and sincere desire of leaders to get to know employees-their aspirations, wants desires, and the challenges they face in life.
 Sounds simple, right?
 Then, why are so many organizations losing qualified talent because managers or supervisors fail to have meaningful relationships with their employees?

 A recent Gallup Survey published by ABC News found the following: